Lyft's IPO banks give troubled stock a flurry of 'buy' ratings

 At least six of Lyft’s underwriters, including Canaccord, Cowen and JMP Securities, are also backing the Uber deal, according to SEC filings.

+(This story corrects JPMorgan price target to $82, from $68, in paragraph seven).

-Reporting by Noel Randewich in San Francisco and Jasmine I S in Bengaluru; Editing by Bernadette Baum
+Reporting by Noel Randewich in San Francisco and Jasmine I S in Bengaluru; editing by Bernadette Baum